KunalRelia/kunalrelia.github.io/DRU.md

 ## Acknowledgement
-The universe was produced by (a.k.a. research was generously supported by) Julia Stoyanovich’s NSF grants.
+The universe was co-produced by (a.k.a. research was generously co-supported by) Julia Stoyanovich’s NSF grants.

 <sup><sub>(Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the PI.)</sub></sup>